View Bessie McAULAY's Notice on hawkesbaytoday.co.nz and share memories

 |

 McAULAY, Bessie Anne.
 12.07.1935 - 01.11.2019 Passed away peacefully in Hastings.
-Beloved partner of the late Colin Boyce.
-Loved mother and mother-in-law of Craig and Bradie, Thorpe and Fi.
-Treasured Nana of Jadyn, Cole, Cooper, Georgia, Wolfe and River.
-A Service for Bessie will be held at the Hastings Crematorium Chapel, Orchard Rd, Hastings on Tuesday, November 5.
+Beloved Partner of the late Colin Boyce.
+Loved Mother and Mother-in-law of Craig and Bradie, Thorpe and Fi.
+Treasured Nana of Jadyn, Cole, Cooper, Georgia, Wolfe and River A Service for Bessie will be held at the Hastings Crematorium Chapel, Orchard Rd, Hastings.
+On Tuesday November 5, at 1pm.
 In lieu of flowers donations would be greatly appreciated to Presbyterian Support East Coast.
-All messages please send to The McAulay Family, PO Box 2610, Stortford Lodge, Hastings 4120.
+All messages please send to The McAulay Family PO Box 2610 Stortford Lodge, Hastings 4120.